ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route2" interface_name:"if2"  }
 ```

 The `Create` sequence is exactly the same.
-This is despite the fact the transaction values are set in the reverse order.
+This is despite the fact that the code reversed the configuration order.
 As shown, the KV Scheduler re-ordered the configuration items in the correct sequence before generating the transaction.

+---

 **3. Configure the route and interface in separate transactions**

-In this case, you have two outputs since there are two transactions:
+In this case, you have two outputs since there are two transactions.

+The route comes first, but it is cached.
+The dependent interface does not exist, and the KV Scheduler does not know when it will appear.
+The route is marked as `[NOOP IS-PENDING]`:

+Transaction log output:
 ```bash
 1. CREATE [NOOP IS-PENDING]:
   - key: /route/route3
   - value: { name:"route3" interface_name:"if3"  }
 ```

-The route comes first, but it is cached.
-The dependent interface does not exist, and the KV Scheduler does not know when it will appear.
-The route is marked as `[NOOP IS-PENDING]`.
+---

+The second transaction introduces the expected interface.
+The KV Scheduler:

+- recognizes the interface as a dependency for the cached route.
+- sorts the items into the correct order.
+- calls the appropriate configuration method.

+Transaction log output:
 ```bash
 1. CREATE:
   - key: /interface/if3